Get Tech Tips

 You can have a room with an air temperature of a comfortable 72° that can still feel hot or cold to an occupant based on the temperature of the surfaces around them.
 In fact, studies have shown that the wall surface temperature has the same effect on comfort as room air temperature.

 A 1°F change in wall surface temperature is nearly equal to a 1°F change in air temperature as it relates to overall thermal gains/losses to the human body.

 It also makes a difference in cases of thermostat and sensor placement.
-It isn't just a matter of keeping the thermostat or sensor out of the sun; you must also consider what objects the sensor is “exposed” to through line of site thermal radiation.
+Remember, it isn't just a matter of keeping the thermostat or sensor out of the sun.
+You must also consider what objects the sensor is “exposed” to through line of site thermal radiation.